Skip to main content

 How this affects you

-To drive or keep a vehicle on the road you still need to have a valid vehicle test certificate if your vehicle requires one and you will still get a renewal reminder when your annual test is due.
+To drive or keep a vehicle on the road you still need to have a valid vehicle test certificate if your vehicle needs one and you will still get a renewal reminder when your annual test is due.

 When buying a vehicle